-Laurens research interests focus on the ways in which the economy can support and serve society.
-She is interested in particular in alternative business models, policies and investment mechanisms which promote social impact to address societies wicked problems.
+Lauren's research interests focus on the ways in which the economy can support and serve society.
+She is interested in particular in alternative business models, sustainability and policies and investment mechanisms which promote social impact to address societies wicked problems.
 She is interested in how hybrid institutional logics shape and influence practice in these fields.

 Her current research projects include:

-- Exploring socially responsible innovation policy and what this could look like
+- Exploring sustainable innovation policy and what this could look like

 - The business of community business – understanding how community business form and thrive

-Lauren is an engaged researcher who enjoys working with policymakers and social entrepreneurs.
-Her work has been used to improve processes within social enterprises and apply for addition innovation funding.
+Lauren is an engaged researcher who enjoys working with policymakers, small business owners, intermediaries and social entrepreneurs.
+Her work has been discussed in local press outlets and has been used to improve processes within social enterprises as well as apply for addition innovation funding.